This article will explore the DCA bot's main settings.

 Let's assume there is a bot with a safety order price deviation 1% and the scale is 2.
 Safety order prices would be:

 It's the first order, we use deviation to place it: 0 + -1% = -1%.

 Previous safety order step multiplied by the scale and then added to the last order percentage.
 The last step was 1%, the new step will be 1% * 2 = 2%.
 The order will be placed: -1% + -2% = -3%.

 Step: 2% * 2 = 4%.
 Order: -3%+ -4% =-7%.

 Step: 4% * 2 = 8%.
 Order: -7%+ -8% =-15%.

 Step: 8% * 2 = 16%.
 Order: -15%+ -16% =-31%.

-Don't start trade with trading 24h volume less than
+Don't start deal(s) if the daily volume is less than

 Cooldown between deals

 The bot won't open a new trade until the specified amount of seconds is passed.